Six considerations to strengthen your cybersecurity program right now

 The responsibilities of one’s cybersecurity program are pervasive throughout the entire organization.
 After an extended period of record turnover, organizations are facing new challenges when it comes to communication channels and accountability for cybersecurity responsibilities.

-Your company’s personnel profile is not the same as it was in 2020 or even 2021.
+Chances are your company’s personnel profile has changed dramatically over the past several years.
 What control activities were updated as a result, and did you inform personnel who may have inherited these responsibilities?
 Further, how are you ensuring ownership and accountability over personnel responsible for these control activities?
 Establishing and reviewing formal communication channels among personnel relevant to your cybersecurity program can ease the impact your organization may be facing due to the increase in staff turnover.

-No one can predict what 2022 will hold for us, but we can learn from the circumstances that brought us here, and there’s no better time than now to review your cybersecurity program.
-Organizations need to stay diligent when performing regular assessments to ensure they’re are staying up to date when addressing cybersecurity risks.
+No one can predict the future, but we can learn from the circumstances that brought us here, and there’s no better time than now to review your cybersecurity program.
+Organizations need to stay diligent when performing regular assessments to ensure they’re staying up to date when addressing cybersecurity risks.

 For those who have reviewed their cybersecurity program recently, considerations such as those listed above will help solidify your plans for ensuring adequate protection and response strategies are in place to protect against ever-evolving and increasingly dangerous cyberthreats.